DistributedScience/Distributed-Something/documentation/DS-documentation/step_0_prep.md

 * [Create an SQS](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/CreatingQueue.html) queue for unprocessable-messages to be dumped into (aka a DeadLetterQueue).

 ### 1.4 Primary Resources
 The following five are resources you need to interact with constantly while working with Distributed-Something.
-Although at this point you don't need to create anything special there, you can open each console in a separate tab in your browser to keep them handy and monitor DCP's behavior.
+Although at this point you don't need to create anything special there, you can open each console in a separate tab in your browser to keep them handy and monitor DS's behavior.
 * [S3 Console](https://console.aws.amazon.com/s3)
 * [EC2 Console](https://console.aws.amazon.com/ec2/)
 * [ECS Console](https://console.aws.amazon.com/ecs/)